brian-m0k/Stock-Traders-Almanac-Financial-Markets-Seasonality-Analysis-with-Python/README.md

 # Stock-Traders-Almanac-Financial-Markets-Seasonality-Analysis-with-Python
-Financial Markets Seasonality Analysis with Python:  A series of Jupyter notebooks exploring and verifying seasonal patterns in the financial markets, inspired by the Stock Trader's Almanac.
-Using Python libraries and tools such as QuantLib, yfinance, Quandl, Mibian, and QuantConnect.
+A series of Jupyter notebooks exploring and verifying seasonal patterns in the financial markets, starting with those espoused by sources such as The Stock Trader's Almanac.
+Using Python libraries such as QuantLib, yfinance, Quandl, Mibian, and optlib, this project analyzes historical market behavior and conducts data-driven experiments.
+We may also include backtesting of trading strategies with tools like Backtrader, Pyfolio, Pyrisk and the QuantConnect platform.
+The goal is to evolve this into a comprehensive tutorial series for quantitative finance enthusiasts.